Skip to main content Skip to footer

 Dorothy House is an incredible place to work; these are just a few of our benefits that we offer to our staff:

-• Excellent industry leading training and development programmes with many career development opportunities
+• Excellent industry leading training with a focus on career development!

 If this sounds like your ideal job, then we'd love to see your application.